-State trooper accidentally hit and killed his brother when responding to his call for backup: ‘A bad dream’
+State trooper accidentally hit and killed his brother when responding to his call for backup

 “He was panicked,” Lovelace told WSOC.

-John Horton, a 15-year veteran of the state police, was taken to a hospital where he died, according to the highway patrol.
-The motorcycle driver he’d pulled over, 26-year-old Dusty Beck, died at the scene, according to WSPA.
+John Horton, a 15-year veteran of the state police, was taken to a hospital, where he died, according to the highway patrol.
+The motorcycle driver he had pulled over, 26-year-old Dusty Beck, died at the scene, according to WSPA.
 James Horton was treated for minor injuries at a hospital and released.

 “Our hearts are broken with the loss of our friend and our brother, Trooper John Horton,” Col. Freddy Johnson Jr., commander of the State Highway Patrol, wrote in the news release.
 “For all involved in this tragic event the coming days will undoubtedly be difficult, but we are committed to stand alongside with them with our thoughts, prayers and unwavering support.”